Derby, Colorado

 Derby is an unincorporated community and a census-designated place (CDP) located in and governed by Adams County, Colorado, United States.
-The CDP is a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area.
+The CDP is a part of the Denver-Aurora-Centennial, CO Metropolitan Statistical Area.
 The population of the Derby CDP was 8,407 at the United States Census 2020.
-The Commerce City post office (Zip code 80022) serves the area.

 History

-The Derby post office was established in 1910 and remained in operation until 1963.
+The Derby, Colorado, post office operated from January 27, 1910, until January 31, 1963.
+The Commerce City, Colorado, post office (ZIP code 80022) now serves the area.

 The community is named after Derby, England.

 Geography

 The Derby CDP has an area of 4.570 km2, including 0.038 km2 of water.